typeclasses/haskell-phrasebook/docs/readme.md

 **Build tools** -- See the [build tools](https://typeclasses.github.io/haskell-phrasebook/build-tools) page for information on how to build and run the Phrasebook examples.

 **License** -- The code in this repository is offered under the Creative Commons [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license, which allows free non-commercial use with attribution.
 You can read the full text in the [license.txt](license.txt) file.

+**Support** -- You can help support this community resource with funding via [Liberapay](https://liberapay.com/typeclasses) or by becoming a member of [Type Classes](https://typeclasses.com) (which gives you access to much more of our writing).